hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Bootnodes.md

 # Bootnodes

-Using Bootnodes is a method for initially discovering peers.
+You can use bootnodes to initially discover peers.
 Bootnodes are regular nodes used to discover other nodes.

 !!! tip